Social Order Maintenance Act

 Article 67

-2. Providing a false name, permanent or current residency or refusing to make a statement while being investigated or inspected by police in accordance with the law.
+2. Providing a false name, permanent or current residency, or refusing to make a statement while being investigated or inspected by police according to law.

-3. Filing a malicious accusation to the police against another person with intent of having them being punished by this Act.
+3. Filing a malicious accusation to the police against another person with the intent of having them punished by this Act.

 4. Giving false testimony or interpretations to the police about another person’s violation of this Act.